New Hampshire Wildcats men's ice hockey: Early years

+Efforts to organize an ice hockey team at New Hampshire College of Agriculture and the Mechanic Arts date to the early 1910s.
+By January 1914, a college team was playing "a short schedule of games" against local teams such as an athletic association from Exeter, New Hampshire.
+A summary of the 1914 hockey season—the team had a record of two wins and two losses—appeared in the college's 1916 yearbook.
+However, games from this era are not considered part of varsity history.
+In July 1923, the school was renamed the University of New Hampshire (UNH).

-The first New Hampshire ice hockey team played in January 1925, winning its first two games in a contest held in Lewiston, Maine.
-A year later, under the stewardship of Ernest Christensen, UNH played its first home game at the UNH ice rink, an outdoor facility that was completely dependent on cold weather for its surface.
-The Wildcats would play a small number of games for their first 15 seasons, fluctuating between an undefeated season in 1927 and a winless campaign in 1932.
-Christensen retired in 1938 and the team eventually came under the tutelage of Anthony Dougal but his tenure was suspended in 1943 due to the outbreak of World War II.
-The team finally returned to the ice in January 1947 with Dougal remaining for one year before handing the program over to Joseph Petroski.
-Horace "Pepper" Martin took over after four rather poor seasons and New Hampshire's fortunes began to change.
-By the mid-1950s the Wildcats started to play more and win more games than they ever had before and in 1955 an artificial ice rink was constructed on campus to help the team play more than a handful of home games.
+The first UNH ice hockey team considered part of varsity history played in January and February 1925.
+The team won its first two games, on consecutive days, in away matches against Bates College and Colby College in Maine.
+A year later, under the stewardship of Ernest Christensen, UNH played its first home game on a local rink, an outdoor facility that was dependent on cold weather for its surface.
+The Wildcats played a small number of games for their first 15 seasons, fluctuating between an undefeated season in 1926–27 and a winless campaign in 1931–32.

+In 1938, Christensen retired and the team eventually came under the tutelage of Anthony Dougal, but his tenure was suspended in 1943 due to the outbreak of World War II.
+The team finally returned to the ice in January 1947, with Dougal remaining for one year before handing the program over to Joseph Petroski.
+After four rather poor seasons, Horace "Pepper" Martin took over and New Hampshire's fortunes began to change.
+By the mid-1950s, the Wildcats started to play more and win more games than they ever had before.
+In 1955, an artificial ice rink was constructed on campus to help the team play more than a handful of home games.